rehierl/abstract-properties/12-x-doctree-traversal/_notes.md

 - i.e. drop all the descendants of a descendant, then only the child nodes will remain

+# pre-order traversal

+iterative pov, option-1
+- no twist, why?
+- see level-order

 # level-order traversal

 iterative pov, option-2
 - seems to produce traces that are in level-order
-- however, not the default level-order trace
+- however, not in the default level-order

 the level-order rule is somewhat incomplete
 - one must define in which order the child orders must be appended